Filmfare Awards South 2018 (Telugu): Here’s The Winners’ List

 - Mani Ratnam's wife to direct Aishwarya

 The latest instalment of the Filmfare Awards South was held on June 16, 2018.
-And, needless to say it turned out to be quite a memorable affair.
+And, needless to say, it turned out to be quite a memorable affair.
 Some of the biggest names in the industry attended the event and added a new dimension to it.
 The star-studded ceremony served as the perfect platform to honour the best in the industry and encourage them to keep up the good work.

-When the dust settled the best of the best walked away with the spoils and this sent countless fans into a state of frenzy .Here's the winners' list for the Filmfare Awards South 2018(Telugu).
+When the dust settled the best of the best walked away with the spoils and this sent countless fans into a state of frenzy.Here's the winners' list for the Filmfare Awards South 2018(Telugu).

-Best Film-Baahubali 2
+Best Film - Baahubali 2

 SS Rajamouli's magnum opus Baahubali 2 was adjudged the ‘Best Film' much to the delight of countless fans.
 It is an epic-drama and features Prabhas in the lead.

-Best Director-SS Rajamouli ( Baahubali 2)
+Best Director - SS Rajamouli ( Baahubali 2)

 Not surprisingly, maverick film-maker SS Rajamouli bagged the ‘Best Director' award for Baahubali 2 and this gave his fans a reason to rejoice.

-Best Actor Critics- Venkatesh(Guru)
+Best Actor Critics - Venkatesh(Guru)

 Venkatesh bagged the honour for his mature performance in the sports-drama Guru.

-Best Actor In A Leading Role- Vijay Deverakonda(Arjun Reddy)
+Best Actor In A Leading Role - Vijay Deverakonda(Arjun Reddy)

 Young star Vijay Deverakonda took home the ‘Best Actor' award for his performance in the critically-acclaimed Arjun Reddy.

-Best Actress Critics-Ritika Singh (Guru)
+Best Actress Critics - Ritika Singh (Guru)

 Ritika Singh bagged the award for her feisty performance in the sports-drama Guru.
 The film is a remake of Irudhi Sutru.

-Best Actor in a Leading Role Female- Sai Paalavi(Fidaa)
+Best Actor In A Leading Role Female - Sai Paalavi(Fidaa)

 The sensational Sai Pallavi bagged the award for her effective performance in Fidaa, which was the first Telugu film of her career.

-Best Actor in a Supporting Role- Rana Daggubati(Baahubali 2)
+Best Actor In A Supporting Role - Rana Daggubati(Baahubali 2)

-Rana's powerful performance in Baahubali 2 helped him bag the award and give his loyal fans a reason to celebrate
+Rana's powerful performance in Baahubali 2 helped him bag the award and give his loyal fans a reason to celebrate.

-Best Actor in a Supporting Role- Ramya Krishnan(Baahubali 2)
+Best Actor In A Supporting Role- Ramya Krishnan(Baahubali 2)

 Noted actress Ramya Krishnan took home this award for her power-packed performance in the highly-successful Baahubali 2.